Skip to content

 Overview of WebAssembly Project

-Your C/C++ WebAssembly project will consist of HTML (and related JavaScript or TypeScript) and C or C++ source files that are compiled into a ".wasm" binary file that is loaded as a WebAssembly module by your JavaScript.
+Your C/C++ WebAssembly project consists of HTML (and related JavaScript or TypeScript) and C/C++ source.
+The C/C++ is compiled using clang into a .wasm binary module.
+The .wasm module is loaded as a WebAssembly module by your JavaScript using twr-wasm.

 JavaScript/TypeScript Part of Wasm Project